Jesús Manzano

 Jesús María Manzano Ruano (San Lorenzo de El Escorial, 12 May 1978) is a former Spanish professional road racing cyclist.
-He is famous as the whistleblower of systematic doping within his cycling team and his statements led the Guardia Civil to conduct the Operación Puerto investigation around the sport doctor Eufemiano Fuentes.
+He is famous as the whistleblower of systematic doping within his cycling team and his statements led the Guardia Civil to conduct the Operación Puerto investigation around the sports doctor Eufemiano Fuentes.

 Cycling career

 Manzano turned professional in 2000 with the Kelme–Costa Blanca team that he would stay with until late 2003.
 Manzano's first professional win came in 2001 at the Vuelta a La Rioja.
 That same year he rode the 2001 Giro d'Italia where he had to retire after colliding with a course motorbike.
 The following year he rode in both the 2002 Giro d'Italia and the 2002 Vuelta a España.
 Manzano did not finish the Giro nor the Vuelta but his team Kelme were successful in the latter with the overall win by Aitor González.
 At that time Kelme was one of the strongest Spanish teams in the Vuelta a España and won the race with Roberto Heras in 2000, Gonzalez in 2002 as well as being the runner up in 2001 with Óscar Sevilla.
 Manzano would have worked for the team during these races.
 In the Volta a Catalunya in 2003, Manzano got his second victory after an escape of 130 km.
 Manzano rode the 2003 Tour de France until a crash on the seventh stage (discussed below) followed by the 2003 Vuelta a España where he rode with a knee injury.
 Manzano stayed in the race until the 20th stage.
 He had been found with a woman in his bedroom the previous night which was not allowed by the team who subsequently, as has been written, fired him.